Monorail3224/FinalProjectCA/README.md

 # Simple Web-based Password Manager

+# **IMPORTANT NOTICE**: This app is a Proof of Concept and lacks security measures.
+Data stored in the database is not encrypted.

 ## Overview

 This is a simple web-based password manager application designed to help users store and manage their login credentials for various websites.
 The application provides the following core features: